Molly Pinkus

 Areas of Expertise

 Many of the cases Molly undertakes involve multi-handed conspiracies, frequently with an international dimension.
-She is currently instructed as leading counsel in a modern slavery case, which involved a joint investigation between the UK and another international police force.
+She was instructed as leading counsel in a modern slavery case, which involved a joint investigation between the UK and another international police force.

 Molly is often instructed in cases involving new and evolving areas of law.
 She appeared in one of the very first rape cases involving the pre-recorded cross examination of the complainant, when the scheme was in its pilot stage.
 Molly has been praised for her handling of vulnerable witnesses and she trains others on the vulnerable witness training programme run by Middle Temple.
 Molly is familiar with the use of intermediaries in the criminal courts, both for witnesses and defendants.
 She has been successful in obtaining intermediaries for her vulnerable clients.

-Molly accepts instructions in all areas of crime.
+Molly accepts instructions in all areas of serious crime and related work.

 Notable Cases

-R v B (concluded January 2019) – Central Criminal Court / Blackfriars Crown Court - Led by QC in Operation Padova.
+R -v- B (concluded January 2019) – Central Criminal Court / Blackfriars Crown Court – Led by KC in Operation Padova.
 Represented a client charged with the murder of a drug dealer over a county lines telephone.

-R v M & Others (Sept/October 2017) – Central Criminal Crown Court - Led by QC for one of 3 defendants in Operation Neasden, a murder case involving a revenge execution of a drug dealer by shooting.
+R -v- M & Others (Sept/October 2017) – Central Criminal Crown Court – Led by KC for one of 3 defendants in Operation Neasden, a murder case involving a revenge execution of a drug dealer by shooting.

 Operation Neasden was an investigation into the death of a victim, who was shot 7 times as he sat in the passenger seat of a stationary car.
 There was cell site evidence and forensic evidence from the ‘tracker’ in the vehicle in which the 3 defendants had been travelling and from which the gunman was alleged to have come.
 The case also involved the admissibility and weight of gun shot residue evidence.